cloudnxt/FlaggerUI/README.md

 ```

-**Usage**
+## Usage

 Start your CI/CD pipeline with Flagger.
 When a gate is reached, Flagger will trigger a webhook event, and the Manual Gates App will receive it, pausing the deployment.
 Relevant users will be notified to review and approve or reject the deployment.

-**Monitoring**
+## Monitoring

 Utilize the provided dashboard to monitor and manage the deployments at each gate.
 Track approvals, rejections, and comments for auditing and compliance purposes.
-The dashboard provides visibility into the status of ongoing deployments and facilitates seamless collaboration among team members.
+The dashboard provides visibility into the status of ongoing deployments.

----
-## Development Guides
+# Development Guides

 If trying to get this repo locally and use it or to build you own image.

 See [Developer Guide](DEVELOPER.md) for further details.

-## Contributions
+# Contributions

 Contributions to the Manual Gates App are welcome!
 If you encounter any issues, have suggestions, or would like to contribute new features or improvements, please feel free to submit a pull request.

-## License
+# License

 The Manual Gates App is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact
+# Contact

 For any questions or inquiries, please contact us at sourabh.rustagi@hotmail.com.